10 Ideas to Help Your Business Grow

 5. Build your network

-We didn’t always recognise the value of this.
+We didn’t always recognize the value of this.
 That was until someone from the past, with whom we’d lost contact, referred us to a great piece of business.
 It’s both a game of numbers but certainly a matter of quality.
 How are you building your network of influencers?
 Influencers carry relevant messages to your target market.
 On LinkedIn, how many good connections do you have?
 If you regularly blog, you can add those articles to both your company page and personal profile.
 Connections will see those blogs when they’re on LinkedIn.
 That adds to your credibility.
 How strong is your Twitter network?
 How about offline?
 What networking do you do?
 Strong networks provide credibility and knowledge.
 How many people now consult their Facebook friends if they want to know something?
 Make your network an asset in the coming year and you’ll see the benefits.

 6. Build your social profile